DAH-Net: A Dual-Attention Hybrid Network for Interpretable and Robust EEG-Based Emotion Recognition: Results

-To answer RQ1, this subsection evaluates whether our proposed hybrid deep learning architectures that integrate convolutional, recurrent, and attention-based components improve EEG-based emotion classification performance, robustness to overfitting, and interpretability relative to classical and deep learning baselines.
-All models were evaluated on the EEG emotion classification dataset using 5-fold cross-validation, with final performance assessed on a held-out test set.
+To answer RQ1, this subsection evaluates whether our proposed hybrid deep learning architectures improve EEG-based emotion classification performance, robustness to overfitting, and interpretability relative to classical and deep learning baselines.
+All model comparisons were evaluated using 10-fold stratified cross-validation, and final test performance was reported on the held-out test set.
 Statistical significance was examined using the Friedman test followed by post-hoc Wilcoxon signed-rank tests with Bonferroni correction ($\alpha = 0.05$).